Finsler Geometry, Spacetime & Gravity -- From Metrizability of Berwald Spaces to Exact Vacuum Solutions in Finsler Gravity: Introduction to : Berwald Spaces and Pseudo-Riemann Metrizability

 \cref{part:Berwald_metrizability} starts with \cref{ch:Characterization_of_Berwald}, where we present a novel necessary and sufficient condition for a Finsler metric to be of Berwald type and we explore its consequences.
 This characterization makes use of an arbitrary auxiliary \psR metric, which renders it especially useful in situations with a preferred \psR metric.
 This is the case, for instance, when dealing with Finsler metrics that are (anisotropically) conformal to a pseudo-Riemannian metric, or when dealing with \ab-metrics. \ab-metrics are simply Finsler metrics constructed from a \psR metric $\alpha$ and a 1-form $\beta$ and such metrics will play a major role throughout both \cref{part:Berwald_metrizability} and \cref{part:vacuum_sols}.
 Indeed, we obtain as a corollary a very useful necessary and sufficient Berwald condition for \ab -metrics and we apply this result to several specific cases of interest: Randers metrics, exponential metrics, and generalized \mkrop metrics, reproducing some well-known results as well as presenting new ones.
 Our generalized \mkrop metrics are a generalization of the standard \mkrop metric; they naturally appear as the most general \ab-metrics consistent with a certain form of the affine connection.

 Next, \cref{ch:Metrizability} is devoted to the pseudo-Riemann metrizability of Finsler metrics in arbitrary signatures.
-We show that Szabo's metrization theorem cannot be extended to arbitrary signatures such as Lorentzian signature.
-We then go on to obtain necessary and sufficient conditions for (generalized) \mkrop spaces to be locally metrizable, resulting in a complete characterization of locally metrizable \mkrop spaces, and a partial characterization of locally metrizable generalized \mkrop spaces.
-We end the chapter with a classification of locally metrizable Ricci-flat \mkrop spaces.
+We show that Szab\'o's metrization theorem cannot be extended to arbitrary signatures such as Lorentzian signature.
+We then go on to obtain necessary and sufficient conditions for (generalized) \mkrop spaces to be locally metrizable, resulting in a complete characterization of locally metrizable \mkrop spaces whose 1-forms have a constant causal character, and a partial characterization of locally metrizable generalized \mkrop spaces.
+We end the chapter with a classification of locally metrizable Ricci-flat \mkrop spaces whose 1-forms have a constant causal character.